aaronbieber/coaching-blog/content/posts/prose-has-no-compiler/index.md

 this way of writing is the default approach used by most of the people you interact with every day.

-Good writing---that is, writing precisely, clearly, and in a manner accessible to your specific audience---is hard.
-Much of what you perceive as the difficulty of writing is, in fact, the difficulty of thinking.
 As notable computer scientist Leslie Lamport put it, "Writing is nature's way of telling you how fuzzy your thinking is."
+Decades of cognitive science support the idea that writing is not simply a recording medium, but a tool for *thought construction*.
+Amazon famously weaponized this by replacing all presentations with "six-pagers," which I covered in [my previous article][writing].

 It's *good* that it's hard.
 The hard part is the actual work.
 If you've exerted little effort, you've produced little value.